Why Is My Freezer Cold But Refrigerator Warm

 If the fridge is not cold but the freezer is, it might be necessary to tidy up the condenser coils.
 These coils, situated either at the back or bottom of the refrigerator, can accumulate dust, pet hair, and various debris over time.
 A congested condition impedes their proper functioning, causing the refrigerator to lose its cooling efficiency.

-A widespread issue that frequently escapes the notice of homeowners is an excessively stuffed freezer.
-Many homeowners tend to think it makes sense – if there’s space in the freezer, why not cram it full?
+Excessively stuffed freezers are a widespread issue that frequently escapes homeowners’ notice.
+Many homeowners think it makes sense—if there’s space in the freezer, why not cram it full?

-The hitch with this approach is that the freezer has vents designed to facilitate the flow of cold air.
+The hitch with this approach is that the freezer has air vents designed to facilitate the flow of cold air.
 When these vents get obstructed due to an abundance of items crammed into the freezer, it hinders the airflow from reaching the refrigerator.
 In this scenario, the freezer might seem okay, but the refrigerator ends up being too warm.
+So, overfilling can potentially block cold air circulation.

-It’s typical to discover that the majority of fridges employ a fan to circulate the cold air from the freezer to the evaporator.
+It’s typical to discover that most fridges employ a fan to circulate the cold air from the freezer to the evaporator.
 Subsequently, this chilled air is directed into the refrigerator section to maintain a cool temperature.
 If this fan malfunctions, your freezer might appear fine, but your refrigerator could end up feeling warmer than it should.

 Is It Time to Defrost?